About Us » History

 History

 In recent years, the Board of Trustees has made concerted efforts to secure the school's financial sustainability.
 In 2006-2007, they raised $3 million for endowment and helped establish a $300,000 operational reserve fund and a $300,000 fund for Physical Plant Replacement and Special Maintenance.
-Today, the school has an endowment of over $5 million, operates debt-free and is fully funded through tuition revenue and targeted fundraising.
-RGS provides tuition assistance to over 30% of the student body and 30% of its population represents ethnic diversity.
+Today, the school has an endowment of over $7 million endowment, operates debt-free, and is fully funded through tuition revenue and targeted fundraising.
+RGS provides tuition assistance to over 30% of the student body, and 30% of its population represents ethnic diversity.